Masonry heater: Russian stove

 The Russian stove, another typical masonry heater, evolved in Russia in 15th century, after the brick flue was added to the traditional black-fired fireplace, which lacked the smokestack and vented directly into the room.
-The addition of the flue allowed for the better heat utilisation by passing the smoke and gases through the brick labyrinth called kolenya (коленья, 'knees' or 'bends') before allowing it into the smokestack.
+The addition of the flue allowed for the better heat use by passing the smoke and gases through the brick labyrinth called kolenya (коленья, 'knees' or 'bends') before allowing it into the smokestack.
 The large thermal mass of these bends captured the heat, slowly releasing it afterwards.
 The typical Russian stove is a large, generally cuboid mass of masonry, usually weighing around 1–2 tons, built in the center of a traditional izba log hut, covered in stucco and carefully whitewashed.

 Most Russian stoves consist of a massive firebrick hearth, often large enough for a grown man to fit into, with a flue continuing into a maze-like heat exchanger built of a normal brick, usually with a built-in stove for cooking, which sometimes used a secondary fireplace to quickly cook foods without heating the whole affair; all covered with an outer brick shell, normally with a pedestal for a kitchen work and beds built into it.
 The stove was usually constructed by one of the house's walls, or, in the larger, multi-room houses, was placed in one of the walls, in which case the room without the fireplace, and thus the smoke, but heated by the brick side of the stove, was called svetlitsa ('light one') and used as a living room, while the other was used as a kitchen.
 The small spaces left behind the stove and under its log foundation were called zapechye ('behind the stove') and podpechye ('under the stove'), and used as dry, warm storage.